stephenwade/festival/README.md

 ## Local Development

 - Copy `.env.sample` to `.env` and fill out the required values.
-- Run `docker compose up -d` to start a MySQL database.
+- Run `docker compose up -d` to start a PostgreSQL database.
 - Run `npm install` to install the required packages.
 - Run `npm run dev` to serve the application locally.